 Please note that when a new view is created, it doesn’t contain any data, so it will only contain data moving forward.

-Please navigate to Audience » User Explorer at Google Analytics in the left menu to see your user data.
+After enough time has passed, and you’re sure some users are likely to have logged into your site, please navigate to Audience » User Explorer at Google Analytics in the left menu to see your user data.

-You’ll see that each user is now listed by their user ID in WordPress.
+You’ll see that each user is now listed by their User ID in WordPress.

 You can now click on the User ID of individual users who have logged in to see more detailed info on each user: